Water audit

 Teacher resources

-This water audit fits well with Stage 4 Geography – Water in the world.
+This water audit fits well with Stage 4 Geography – water in the world.

-Teacher lesson plan – School Water Audit (stage 4) (179 KB)
+Teacher lesson plan – school water audit (stage 4)